LA 6.2 ESL Assessment Issues

 4. In response to the items you underlined and using the charts you reviewed, consider how you could accomodate EL students.

 5. Each partnership in your group will consider a different student from the two described below.
 Discuss: If you were going to give this test to the student your partnership was assigned, described below, identify the language issues, cultural issues and content issues that you might need to consider for these two students.

 6. Review each item and issue you identified concerning the test in relationship to your assigned student.
 How will you accommodate each of the issues you identified for that student?

 Student A is a recent immigrant from Mexico who has a solid academic foundation in his native language but little to no oral or written English skills.
 You do not speak the student’s native language and neither do any of your other students.

 Student B is a Bosnian student who has been in U.S. public schools for six months.
 This student has had little formal schooling in her native language.
 She has begun to speak English with her peers and with you, but still does not have a high literacy level in English or in her native language.
 You do not speak this student’s native language, but other students in your class do.

-7. Working in your four person group, make a list of practical suggestions you would offer the teachers in your school to guide them in making appropriate accommodations to traditional testing practices for ELs.
+8. Working in your four person group based on your discussion and analysis of a student, make a list of practical suggestions you would offer the teachers in your school to guide them in making appropriate accommodations to traditional testing practices for ELs.
 Turn in your list.
 Make certain all your names are on the list.